 SAT Writing Tips and Tricks

-In this section, I've collected all our best test day tips and general advice on acing SAT writing.
-Definitely make sure to read the first three to understand how best to approach each type of SAT writing question and check out the others for advice on tricky questions and navigating the unique structure of the test.
+In this section, I've collected all our best test-day tips and general advice to help you ace SAT Writing.
+Read these to understand how best to approach questions on this section, and get advice on how to attack tricky questions and how to navigate the unique structure of the test.

-There are a few mistakes that routinely bring down students’ scores.
+There are a few mistakes that routinely bring down students’ SAT Writing scores.
 Make sure you know how to avoid them with this guide.

-This article explains the answers to some of the hardest SAT writing questions.
-If you’re shooting for a score below 700, you will likely want to skip these types of questions, but if you’re looking for a high score, make sure you know how to attack even the most challenging questions.
+This article explains the answers to some of the hardest SAT Writing questions.
+If you’re shooting for a score below 700 on EBRW, you will likely want to skip these types of questions.
+But if you’re aiming for a high score, make sure you know how to attack even the most challenging questions.

-If you've read these guides, you hopefully have a good idea what your next step should be: practice!
-Reading about the test can only teach you so much; to really understand SAT writing, you have try out these strategies and tips on a real test.
+You hopefully have a good idea what your next step should be: practice!
+Reading about the SAT can only teach you so much.
+To really understand SAT Writing, you have try out these strategies and tips on a real test.

 Before you go over your practice test, make sure you know how to review missed questions.
 The fastest way to improve is to learn from your mistakes.

-This guide includes everything you need to build an effective SAT writing prep program for yourself, but if you're feeling overwhelmed by the idea of doing it all on your own, consider giving our online prep program a try.
-Built by Harvard grads and ACT full scorers, the PrepScholar ACT programlearns your strengths and weaknesses through advanced statistics, and then customizes your prep program to your needs, giving you the most effective prep possible.
+This guide includes everything you need to build an effective SAT Writing program for yourself, but if you're feeling overwhelmed by the idea of doing it all on your own, consider giving our prep program a try.
+Built by Harvard grads and SAT full scorers, our online SAT program learns all your strengths and weaknesses through advanced statistics and then customizes your program to your needs to give you the most effective prep possible.

 Our program is entirely online, and it customizes what you study to your strengths and weaknesses.
 If you liked this Writing and grammar lesson, you'll love our program.
 Along with more detailed lessons, you'll get thousands of practice problems organized by individual skills so you learn most effectively.
 We'll also give you a step-by-step program to follow so you'll never be confused about what to study next.